DamonMohammadbagher/NativePayload_TiACBT/README.md

 # NativePayload_TiACBT
 NativePayload_TiACBT  (Remote Thread Injection + C# Async Method + CallBack Functions Technique)
 -------------
-Note: These C# Codes Tested by .Net Framework 3.5 or 4.0 & 4.5 only ;) & i will Publish Article for these codes soon , in these code we have Remote Thread Injection + Calling Async C# Methods + Callback Functions Technique CBT, in these Codes We have "CreateRemoteThread or NtCreateThreadEx" BUT the goal is Changing Code Behavior for Calling API Functions (Remote Thread Injection only), as you can see in these Pictures With API Monitor tool you can see what happened step by step. (i will publish article about this soon...)
+Note: These C# Codes Tested by .Net Framework 3.5 or 4.0 & 4.5 only ;) & i will Publish Article for these codes soon , in these code we have Remote Thread Injection + Calling Async C# Methods + Callback Functions Technique CBT, in these Codes We have "CreateRemoteThread or NtCreateThreadEx" BUT the goal is Changing Code Behavior for Calling API Functions (Remote Thread Injection only), as you can see in these Pictures With API Monitor tool you can see what happened step by step.

 as you can see in the Picture3, Code Behavior Detected by Windows Defender(update 2020/12/20) because of Payload for meterpreter BUT i had meterpreter Session  ¯\_(ツ)_/¯

+Article: Remote Thread Injection + C# Async Method + CallBack Functions Technique (Changing Code Behavior) => https://damonmohammadbagher.github.io/Posts/05may2021x.html
 --------------------------------------------
-C# Codes: "New C# codes for Callback Functions will publish here soon..."
+C# Codes:
 ```diff
 +    1. NativePayload_TiACBT.cs
 +    2. NativePayload_TiACBT2.cs
 ```
-you can upload your Code like "image/gif/png/jpeg" files instead "text" file,sometimes this is good idea to avoid using files directly as source code ;D , but still you need to upload source code with zip formats etc (with/without random pwd for each download) ;)
+you can upload your Code like "image/gif/png/jpeg" files instead "text" file, sometimes this is good idea to avoid using files directly as source code ;D , but still you need to upload source code with zip formats etc (with/without random pwd for each download) ;)

 ```diff
 +    1. NativePayload_TiACBT.png